aws-samples/serverless-patterns/msk-lambda-schema-avro-java-sam/README.md

-# msk-lambda-iam-java-sam
+# msk-lambda-schema-avro-java-sam
-# Java AWS Lambda Kafka consumer and AVRO producer with IAM auth, using AWS SAM
+# Java AWS Lambda Kafka consumer and AVRO producer with Schema Registry and AVRO, using AWS SAM

 This pattern is an example of Lambda functions that:
 1. Consume messages from an Amazon Managed Streaming for Kafka (Amazon MSK) topic
-2. Produce AVRO-formatted messages to an Amazon MSK topic
+2. Produce AVRO-formatted messages to an Amazon MSK topic using Schema Registry

-Both functions use IAM authentication to connect to the MSK Cluster.
+Both functions use IAM authentication to connect to the MSK Cluster and leverage AWS Glue Schema Registry for AVRO schema management.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.